 We still don’t know the effects of all these methods.
 These were simple examples showing the possible direction of our technological development.
 With more advanced technology, it will be possible to perform many things that today are impossible for us as humans to achieve.

 However, future humans will always remain humans.
-Even if they turn out to be deeply customized by AI, up to most extent, they will still be considered humans.
+Even if they turn out to be deeply customized by AI, to the most extent, they will still be considered humans.

-What extent of tilt towards AI?
+What extent of tilt toward AI?
 And what is the “overbought” level?

 We will be using brain chips for doing everything, including AI functions.
 It’s not that the world is going to be filled with AI Robots.

 But what will happen is that the “consciousness” part of us is going to be less and less important in general.
 We’re going to be almost completely linked with AI where most of our abilities will be provided by external systems and devices.

 Hence, we’ll have a different perception of the world.
 Our internal emotional or sentimental feedback towards something will probably become far weaker once our mind does not have to deal with it.
 For example, you may not feel pain if you touch a hot stove for 10 minutes straight.